OceanGlidersCommunity/OceanGliders/README.md

 # How to contribute
 If you want to join the community effort just brouse through the different repositories, raise issues or start a discussion.
+Please make your membership public to increase our visibility.

 # Ongoing community efforts
 - [GitHub training](https://github.com/OceanGlidersCommunity/LearningGitHub/discussions/20)